 While there is some alignment around sales metrics, not everything compliments a PLG strategy.
 You can't use broad strokes to paint your entire product model.

 Let's take LTV/CAC, for example.

-This metric doesn't work for PLG companies because it doesn't consider the low churn rate and opportunity for revenue expansion from key accounts.
+This metric doesn't work for PLG companies because it doesn't consider the low churn rate and opportunity for average revenue expansion from key accounts.